apache/mesos/docs/persistent-volume.md

          ]' \
          -X POST http://<ip>:<port>/master/destroy-volumes

+Note that the `volume` JSON in the `/destroy-volumes` request must _exactly_ match the definition of the volume.
+The JSON definition of a volume can be found via the `reserved_resources_full` key in the master's [/slaves](endpoints/master/slaves.md) endpoint (see below).

 The user receives one of the following HTTP responses:

 * `202 Accepted`: Request accepted (see below).